 – improve mood

 – build strength and muscle.

 The doctor and rehabilitation team may also review energy conservation and work simplification techniques to assist patients with enjoying life and meaningful activities.
 Through participation in an individualized rehabilitation program that addresses the whole person and his or her individual needs, patients may hope to achieve improved quality of life.
 Prior to participating in any exercise program, check with your healthcare provider.

 Casaburi, R. Impacting patient–centered outcomes in COPD: Deconditioning.
 European Respiratory Review 2006; 99: 42–46.
 DOI: 10.1183/09059180.

 LeMone, P., Burke, K. & Bauldoff, G. (2011).
 Medical Surgical Nursing: Critical Thinking in Patient Care.
 5th ed.
 Boston, MA: Pearson.

 Rimmer, J.H., Schiller, W., & Chen, M.D.
 Effects of disability–associated low energy expenditure deconditioning syndrome.
 American College of Sports Medicine.
 2012; 40(1) 22–29.

-This content is for informational purposes only.
-It does not replace the advice of a physician or other health care professional.
-Reliance on this site's content is solely at your own risk.
-Shirley Ryan AbilityLab disclaims any liability for injury or damages resulting from the use of any site content. © Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago).
-Henry B. Betts LIFE Center – (312) 238-5433 – https://www.sralab.org/lifecenter
+This content is for informational purposes only and may not be comprehensive.
+Information contained does not imply an endorsement from Shirley Ryan AbilityLab, and does not replace the advice of a qualified healthcare professional.
+See here for further details. © Shirley Ryan AbilityLab (formerly Rehabilitation Institute of Chicago).
+Henry B. Betts LIFE Center – (312) 238-5433 – https://www.sralab.org/lifecenter.